cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Caching

 As of {% url "Cypress version 3.0" changelog#3-0-0 %}, Cypress downloads its binary to the global system cache - on linux that is `~/.cache/Cypress`.
-By ensuring this cache persists across builds you can shave minutes off install time by preventing a large binary download.
+By ensuring this cache persists across builds you can save minutes off install time by preventing a large binary download.

 ### We recommend users: